LuisChore/android_apps/README.md

 ## Learning Management App

-**Description**: App that displays data from a database and  manages (create, update, delete) a list of courses for each category in a Spinner.
+**Description**: App that displays data from a local database and  manages (create, update, delete) a list of courses (RecyclerView) for each category (Spinner).
 App created using the MVVM pattern.

 **Android Topics**:
 * Room Database: Database, an abstraction layer over SQLite.